soundjuice/Basys3-Pulse-Generator/README.md

 	- select RTL Project (Register-transfer level)
 2. In _Add Sources_ window, click **Add Files** and select all .vhd files within the sources folder.
 	- Be sure to select _"Copy sources into project"_ to prevent overwriting of original files.
-3. In _Add Constraints_ window, click **Add Files** and select all .xdc constraint files within the constraints folder.
+3. In _Add Constraints_ window, click **Add Files** and select the .xdc constraint file within the constraints folder.
 	- Be sure to select _"Copy sources into project"_ to prevent overwriting of original files.
 4. In _Default Part_ window, select **Boards** and search for Basys3 in the search bar.
-If you installed the Basys 3 board file correctly, it should show as the image below.
 5. Once on the _PROJECT MANAGER_ page, execute these commands in the following order:

  |Commands|Image